Endemic Birds of the West Indies Colouring Book

-Uniqueness of the Caribbean Avifauna
+The uniqueness of the Caribbean avifauna

 You probably already know that the islands of the Caribbean, also known as the West Indies, support tropical species such as parrots and hummingbirds, but many other less well known but equally beautiful species share their home including the Antillean Euphonia, Barbuda Warbler, Cuban Trogan, Hispaniolan Woodpecker, Jamaican Lizard Cuckoo, Martinique Oriole, Puerto Rican Nightjar and many others.

-Christine’s previous work with BirdsCaribbean
+Christine’s other work with BirdsCaribbean

-I’ve been lucky to work with the fine folks at BirdsCaribbean at their 2015 conference in Jamaica, where I gave presentations and led workshops on bird sketching, and also taught at their birding summer camp for local school children at Hope Zoo, in Kingston, Jamaica.
+I was honored to work with the fine folks at BirdsCaribbean at their 2015 conference in Jamaica, where I gave presentations and led workshops on bird sketching, and also taught at their birding summer camp for local school children at Hope Zoo, in Kingston, Jamaica.

 I was deeply inspired by the enthusiasm of these kids, and their eagerness to learn about birds and conservation.
 So when BirdsCaribbean asked me to work on this bird coloring book, I jumped at the chance, and am eagerly anticipating the looks of surprise and joy on the faces of these same kids when they see I’ve illustrated a book for them and their peers throughout the region.
-See my video below where I describe a bit more about the birding summer camp.